mixxxdj/manual/source/chapters/preferences.rst

 * **Direct monitor (recording and broadcasting only)**: The microphones are recorded and broadcasted, but are not mixed with the Master or Booth outputs.
 This is meant to be used with a soundcard configured to directly monitor the microphone inputs.
+If you do not activate direct monitoring on your soundcard with this option, you will not hear the microphone input.

-The "Master output only" and "Master and booth outputs" options are referred to as software monitoring because the input signal is mixed with the music in Mixxx.
-Due to the nature of digital audio, it takes time for input from a soundcard to be available for Mixxx to process, time for Mixxx to process the audio, and more time to send the audio back out the soundcard.
+The :guilabel:`Master output only` and :guilabel:`Master and booth outputs` options are referred to as *software monitoring* because the microphone signal is mixed with the music by Mixxx.
+Due to the nature of digital audio, it takes time for input from the soundcard to be available for Mixxx to process, time for Mixxx to process the audio, and more time to send the audio back out the soundcard.
 This time is referred to as "latency".
-Mixxx can be configured to run at low latencies, but there is no way to completely eliminate latency.
+Mixxx can be configured to run at low latencies by choosing a smaller :ref:`preferences-audio-buffer`, but there is no way to completely eliminate latency.
 Thus, if you use software monitoring, you will hear the microphone signal out of the speakers after you make sound into the microphone.
 Although latency is measured in milliseconds,